gravo-lan/Anti-Roblox-Scam/README.md

 ###### Compatibility

-This should work on all Chromium based browsers
+This should work on all Chromium/Mozilla based browsers

 Some compatible browsers:
 - Google Chrome